-In the current atmosphere of widespread uncertainty over the COVID-19 pandemic, organizations that fare best and come out intact on the other side will be those that can strike the right tone while focusing on what is most important – to employees, to vendors and to customers.
-But often, as business leaders are learning daily, the situation also requires facing hard questions for which there are no easy or concrete answers.
+In the current atmosphere of widespread uncertainty over the coronavirus pandemic, organizations that fare best and come out intact on the other side will be those that can strike the right tone while focusing on what is most important from employees and vendors to customers.
+But often, as business leaders are learning daily, the situation also requires facing hard questions with no easy or concrete answers.

-Knowing this, smart business organizations have already planned ahead – creating crisis teams, designating spokespersons and training those who will speak for the organization.
-Those organizations know that too much is at stake during a real crisis to also try and educate frontline team members and expect them to optimally perform.
+Knowing this, intelligent business organizations have already planned by creating crisis teams, designating spokespersons, and training those who will speak for the organization.
+Those organizations know that too much is at stake during a real crisis to educate frontline team members and expect them to perform optimally.

 Yet, experience teaches that far too many companies tempt fate by ignoring pragmatic advice.
-The Institute for Crisis Management has reported that when 1,500 corporations, nonprofits and government agencies were surveyed about their preparedness to deal with a crisis, 76 precent had no formal crisis management plan, 72 percent had no designated Crisis Response Team and nearly 60 percent had never conducted training for those on the front line dealing with a crisis situation.
+The Institute for Crisis Management reports that when 1,500 corporations, nonprofits, and government agencies were surveyed about their preparedness to deal with a crisis, 76 percent had no formal crisis management plan, and 72 percent had no designated Crisis Response Team.
+Nearly 60 percent had never conducted training for those on the front line dealing with a crisis.

 In this atmosphere, those who are unprepared may find themselves not only dealing with the immediate pandemic but also with long-term reputation management issues later.

 The Coronavirus/COVID-19 pandemic has spotlighted several crisis communication best practices that bear reiterating and immediately put in place: 1) Create a Crisis Team, if it’s not already in place; 2) Prioritize communication needs of your employees; 3) Communicate regularly with Customers.